WHAT IS ACUPUNCTURE?

 Moxibustion is a healing technique of burning the herb called mugwort.
 It may be burned on the handle of the needle, above the skin, or on salt.
 The burning of mugwort, or more commonly known as moxa, gives warmth to the body, activating a meridian.

-Japanese Acupuncture offers a customized course of treatment to your physical condition and individual needs.
+Acupuncture offers a customized course of treatments and treatment plan to your physical condition and individual needs.

 *Please note that no show appointments will incur a $30 fee to the client.